One of the most common questions international students ask us is "What is life like at Dania?".

-Dania Academy, University of Applied Sciences is characterized by committed teachers that you can always get in touch with if you should need a chat, whether it is of professional or personal nature.
+Dania Academy is characterized by committed teachers that you can always get in touch with if you should need a chat, whether it is of professional or personal nature.

 The first period at your new place of study things can be overwhelming and surprising because a lot of things you have been accustomed to in your home country or from your high school will be different.

 There will be many things to consider, both new people and a lot of practical issues.
 You must learn how to structure your time and prioritize.
 There will be a requirement that you study full time and work commites with your field of study, this means that you must prepare yourself on your own.
 You will find several exams during your first year in several different subjects.